saintsal/daoistry/content/mindsets/blockchain-coordination.md

 ## Tokens are a non-corporate paradigm

-Since this is a paradigm shift, we need to be careful about what assumptions from the current paradigm block us from seeing the new one.
+We need to be careful about what assumptions from the our current mental models block us from understanding something new.

 If someone never saw a plane before, they'd ask: